deors/deors-demos-microservices/readme.md

                     <serverId>docker-hub</serverId>
                 </configuration>
             </plugin>
             ...
         </plugins>
         ...
     </build>
 ```

-The server id in Spotify's plug-in configuration must match an existing credential in Maven's settings.
+The server id in Spotify's plugin configuration must match an existing credential in Maven's settings.
 This is the credential that will be used to publish new and updated images.

 Create the file `Dockerfile` and add the following content: